nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 4. There is currently no way for users to view `Assignment`'s Dates.
 Will be implemented in future versions.
 5. Input field for assignment grade is case-sensitive.
 6. Students with the same phone number can be added to the list.
-7. The Attendance Window does not refresh properly when editing names in a filtered view, after the `view` command is executed.
-8. The `closeat` command will not account for windows that are manually closed using the `X` button.
+7. The `closeat` command will not account for windows that are manually closed using the `X` button.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>